Click here to subscribe to my free fortnightly Life Coaching Accelerators, for insider coaching tips.

-Having a dedicated page of testimonials on your website or scattering them relevantly among your content is a great way to back up the your coaching services you offer.
+Having a dedicated page of testimonials on your website or FaceBook page or scattering them relevantly among your content is a great way to back up the the coaching services you offer.

-However one thing I would advise against is letting your website person talk you into having them as a moving graphic in the header of your site, whether video or text, that changes after a just a couple of seconds.
+However one thing I would advise against is letting your website person talk you into having them as a moving graphic in the header of your website, whether video or text, that changes after a just a couple of seconds before there is time to read it all.
+Much better to have just one really good testimonial that is static and a link to more.